-It’s a great place to find traditional Christmas gifts and decorations harking back to a time when plastic was still a twinkle in some chemist’s inventive eye.
+The market is a particularly good place to find unique Christmas gifts and traditional decorations harking back to a time when plastic was still a twinkle in some chemist’s inventive eye.

-Like the other markets, it can get very busy.
-And very cold; the open layout offers little protection from the wind.
+Like the other markets, it gets busy.
+And cold; the open layout offers little protection from the wind.
 My tip is to go at dusk, around 4pm, on a weekday.
-The advent concerts tend to be in the afternoons, and the darkness adds a little extra to the atmosphere.
-But it’s not peak visiting time.
-If you really don’t like crowds, then go in the morning.
+The darkness adds a little extra to the atmosphere, but it’s not peak visiting time.

 - 10am to 9pm

-To reach the market, follow the general instructions for finding the palace.
+To reach the market, follow the instructions for finding the palace.
 The market takes place in the huge courtyard next to the main palace building.